mynl/aggregate/doc/2_user_guides/2_x_cat.rst

 Secondary Uncertainty
 ------------------------

 Secondary uncertainty is the practice of expanding cat model simulated output by assuming that the results from each event form a distribution.
 It is usual to assume the distribution is a beta.
 The model output provides the beta's mean and standard deviation.
-Given this output, a modeler often needs to compute statistics, such as a layer expected loss,  reflecting the secondary uncertainty.
+Given this output, modelers often need to compute statistics, such as a layer expected loss, reflecting the secondary uncertainty.
 This calculation can be performed in ``aggergate`` as follows.

-**Assumptions:** Assume one location with a TIV of 2500 and simple cat model output of only three events with mean losses 100, 200, and 1100 and secondary uncertainty standard deviation 100, 150, and 600.
+**Assumptions:** Assume one location with a TIV of 2500 and simple cat model output with only three equally-likely events with mean losses 100, 200, and 1100 and secondary uncertainty standard deviation 100, 150, and 600.
 The overall event frequency is 1.6 with a Poisson distribution.

 **Question:** What is the expected loss to a 1000 xs 1000 per risk cover with and without secondary uncertainty?